 Email has become the primary communication tool for businesses now.
 We use it to book appointments, send good wishes, arrange meetings, delegate tasks, monitor activities etc.

-With it playing such an important role in our work and personal lives, it becomes highly essential to learn to manage email better.
+With it playing such an important role in our work and personal lives, it becomes highly essential to learn to process email better.